 - Walk at least three giant steps away from the bus before stopping.

 - Always stay where the bus driver can see you.

 - Cross the street at the corner and stay in the crosswalk.
 If you have to cross the street in front of the bus, make sure you are three giant steps in front of it so the driver can see you.

 When Riding a Bike

 When Riding in a Car

-- Teenagers driving to school should buckle up as well.
+- Teenagers driving to school must buckle up as well as everyone riding in the car with them.
 They should not use their cell phone to text or make calls while driving.
 Avoid eating or drinking while driving.